kritiagg/research-papers/Joint Many-Task Model.md

 Goldberg (2016) who showed that predicting two different tasks is more accurate when performed in different layers than in the same layer
+- Contribution: many tasks for joint training, lower level tasks improvement with the higher level tasks.

 ![architecture.PNG](img/joint-many-tasks/1.PNG)